timonla/blog/diet-review-sep-2020/post.md

 ![Tortillas](assets/saturday-tortillas.jpg)

 If you are eating tacos and are not preparing your own tortillas, you are doing it wrong.
-Just get the harina de maiz (nixtramalizado) and mix it with water, make balls of the dough (I find 33g to be result the perfect *3 bite taco* size) and then form them by pressing them in a plastic bag between two flat surfaces (a pot and the kitchen counter will do).
+Just get the corn masa (has to be the [nixtamalizado stuff](https://www.naturelo.com.mx/ing/maizazul.php)) and mix it with water, make balls of the dough
+(I find 33g to be result the perfect *3 bite taco* size) and then form them by pressing them in a plastic bag between two flat surfaces (a pot and the kitchen counter will do).